• Communications

 Fortunately, it’s never been easier to record a video that looks as good as you do!
 Modern video platforms like Panopto give you the power to live stream and record a lecture, meeting, or event with just a webcam and a microphone, all at the touch of a button.
 Live virtual face-to-face conversations via video conferencing tools such as Zoom, BlueJeans, and Skype (now part of Teams) are also possible with just a few clicks.

-We want to help you and your videos look polished and professional without the big production — and make it easier for you to focus on the content you’re presenting.
+We want to help you and your videos look polished and professional without the big production—and make it easier for you to focus on the content you’re presenting.

 Whether this will be your first time recording, or you’ve been using video to support your teaching and communications efforts for years, there’s always more to learn.
 Here are seven of our favorite tips that will get you creating great instructional videos.

+Here’s how to look good on a web cam.
 Wear something that is appropriate for your audience and makes you feel comfortable.
 An MIT study of 6.9 million video viewing sessions in four edX courses showed that educational video content is more engaging when it combines the personal feel of an instructor speaking directly to the camera along with instructional slides.
 The good news here is that you only need your top half in the recording, so wearing pants in your next video is completely optional!

 Of course, for the part of you that will be on camera should maintain a professional appearance.
 Choose a solid-colored dress shirt or blazer, and avoid fabrics with small or distracting patterns that may draw attention away from what you are saying.